We’ve had a question that has been asked through our Blog form and the question is:

 But the energy level of noise for 78, 79 and 71 is high compared to other values so how can we calculate the average now?“.

-This is an interesting question and one that we get asked quite frequently.
+This is an interesting question regarding noise data averaging and one that we get asked quite frequently.

 There are some applications where you would use a simple linear average to calculate a value from noise measurements but these are few and often very specific.